Patrick Mackay: Early life

-Mackay was born at Park Royal Hospital, now known as Central Middlesex Hospital in London.
-He grew up with his parents and sisters in Dartford, Kent.
-His parents were Harold Mackay, a Scottish accountant, and Marion Mackay, a woman of Creole descent from Guyana.
-His two sisters were born later in 1954 and 1957.
+Patrick Mackay was born at London's Park Royal Hospital (now known as Central Middlesex Hospital) on 25 September 1952.
+His parents were Harold Mackay, a Scottish accountant, and Marion Mackay, a woman of Creole descent from British Guiana.
+His two younger sisters were born later in 1954 and 1957.
+Mackay grew up with his parents and sisters in Dartford, Kent.

 As a child, Mackay was a frequent victim of physical abuse by his father.
-Mackay performed poorly academically, bullied his younger classmates and frequently had tantrums.
+He performed poorly at school, bullied his younger classmates and frequently had tantrums.
 A classmate would later describe Mackay as "like a little terrorist" who physically attacked other pupils.
 He also engaged in cruelty to animals and often tore the wings off birds.

-When Mackay was ten years old, Harold died from a heart attack on his way to work; the result of complications of alcoholism and a weak heart.
-His last words to his son were, "Remember to be good".
-Mackay was supposedly unable to come to terms with the loss of his father, telling people Harold was still alive and keeping a photograph of him on his person.
+When Mackay was ten years old, his father died from a heart attack on his way to work, the result of complications of alcoholism and a weak heart.
+His last words to his son were, "Remember to be good."
+Mackay was supposedly unable to come to terms with the loss of his father, telling people he was still alive and keeping a photograph of him on his person.
 He did not go to the funeral in Scotland based on his mother's recommendation.

-Later, he assumed the role of 'father figure' within the family, beating his mother and sisters.
-Mackay's mother eventually moved the family to Gravesend from Dartford, but family life did not improve and the police were called to the home as frequently as four times a week.
-He was prone to extreme tantrums and fits of anger, beating his mother and sister.
-He also attempted to kill a boy younger than himself, and later said he would have succeeded had he not been restrained.
-At 15, Mackay was diagnosed as a psychopath by a psychiatrist, Leonard Carr, who predicted he would grow up to become a "cold, psychopathic killer."
-He was removed from his family home on eighteen occasions between the ages of 12 and 22 and put into various specialist schools, institutions and prisons.
-One of his teachers at a specialist school described him as "a potential murderer of women".
-In October 1968, Mackay was committed to Moss Side Hospital, Liverpool, as a diagnosed psychopath.
-He was released in 1972.
+Later, Mackay assumed the role of "father figure" within the family, beating his mother and sisters.
+His mother eventually moved the family to Gravesend, but their lives did not improve and police were called to the home as frequently as four times a week.
+Mackay also attempted to kill a boy younger than himself, and later said he would have succeeded had he not been restrained.

+At age 15, Mackay was diagnosed as a psychopath by a psychiatrist, Leonard Carr, who predicted he would grow up to become a "cold, psychopathic killer."
+He was removed from his family home on 18 occasions between the ages of 12 and 22 and put into various specialist schools, institutions and prisons.
+One of his teachers at a specialist school described Mackay as "a potential murderer of women."
+In October 1968, Mackay was committed to Moss Side Hospital, Liverpool, from which he was released in 1972.

 Crimes in adulthood

 As he entered adulthood, Mackay developed a fascination with Nazism, calling himself "Franklin Bollvolt the First" and filling his flat with Nazi memorabilia.
-He lived in London and frequently abused drugs including alcohol.
+Now living in London, he frequently abused drugs including alcohol.